-In this new model, one can prove that the average merge cost of any natural merge sort must be at least $n \H + \O(n)$.
-This makes \MinS and \PoS the only sorting algorithms with an optimal merge cost, as shown in the last column of Figure~\ref{fig:prop:sort}.
-Since \PoS is stable, it should be a natural option for succeeding \TS as standard sorting algorithm in Python or Java.
-Nevertheless, and although its has implementations similar to that of \TS, its merge policy is arguably more complicated, as outlined by the fact that it is not online anymore (and that making \PoS online would also make it even more complicated).
+In this new model, every run merge policy can be identified with a bottom-up construction algorithm for binary search trees, an idea that was already noted and used successfully in~\cite{BaNa13,munro2018nearly}.
+In particular, one can prove that the merge cost of any natural merge sort must be at least $n \H + \O(n)$.
+This makes \MinS, \MinSS, \PeS and \PoS the only sorting algorithms with an optimal merge cost, as shown in the last column of Table~\ref{fig:prop:sort}.

+In another direction, and since \MinSS, \PeS and \PoS are stable, they could be considered natural options for succeeding \TS as standard sorting algorithm in Python or Java.
+Nevertheless, and although the latter two algorithms have implementations similar to that of \TS, their merge policies are arguably more complicated, as illustrated in Section~\ref{sec:description}.

-Therefore, there is yet to find an natural merge sort whose structure would be extremely close to that of \TS, thus being online, and that would have an optimal merge cost (up to an additive term $\O(n)$).
+Therefore, there is yet to find a natural merge sort whose structure would be extremely close to that of \TS, and whose merge cost would also be optimal up to an additive term $\O(n)$.